 But, by and large, our minds have trouble fathoming time spans longer than one hundred years.

 In history, we read of wars and achievements from the past.
 Years like 1526 (Battle of Panipat), 1789 (French revolution) and 1815 (Battle of Waterloo) are memorized by rote, without any real appreciation of how long ago they happened.

 Sometimes, though, the past becomes tangible.

-Like when you stroll down a “road” where people have walked… centuries before Christ!
+Like when you visit Angkor Wat Cambodia.
+Or stroll down a “road” where people have walked… centuries before Christ!

 The Roman Forum and Via Sacra

 Via Sacra (sacred road) extends down the middle of the Roman Forum.
 It was the main street of ancient Rome, leading from Capitoline Hill to the Colosseum.
 Dating from the 5th century BEFORE Christ, it’s still intact, even if worn by the ages.

 We approached it from the Colosseum-end, walking past the Arco di Tito (Arch of Titus) constructed in 82 AD to commemorate Emperor Titus’ victories in battle.